E-Sh4rk/EmeraldACE_tuto/hex-writer.md

 If it is the case, just move the bad egg to the last slot of BOX 14, and you are done.
 Note that the certificate exit code bootstrap must always be placed at least two slots before the hexadecimal-writer bad egg when using it.

+When you don't want to use the hexadecimal-writer bad egg (if you just want to execute a standard ACE code for instance), just move it before the last row of BOX 11 and it will not be executed.

 ## Testing everything worked

 In order to test your setup, you can enter the following box names and execute ACE.